 Studies relating to Laetrile

-The 178 patients that were involved in the study were all suffering from very advanced, stage 4 cancers, and all had had prior chemotherapy treatments.
-When these extremely ill patients failed to respond to laetrile it was determined that it must be worthless as a cancer treatment.
+The 178 patients that were involved in the study were all suffering from very advanced stage 4 cancers and all had had prior chemotherapy treatments.
+When these extremely ill patients failed to respond to laetrile it was determined that it must be worthless.
 But Ralph points out that there was no randomization to the trial.
 What if some of these patients had been given chemotherapy, while others were given laetrile and then their mortality rates were judged?
 What if laetrile’s mortality rate turned out to be the same, or even slightly better than that of chemotherapy?
-Then the public would have realized that there was a very cheap product available that did not cause extreme toxicity to the body; one that did not cause a patient to feel deathly ill; or to lose their hair … .
+Then the public would have realized that there was a very cheap product available that did not cause extreme toxicity to the body~ one that did not cause a patient to feel deathly ill or lose their hair.
 Ralph later when on to write several definitive books on the politics related to alternative cancer research and maintains the website Cancer Decisions.

 Vitamin B-17 is a molecule made up of four parts: 2 parts Glucose, 1 part Benzaldahyde, 1 part Hydrogen Cyanide (which is also found in vitamin b12).

-In contrast, Beta-Glucosidase is found only at the site of cancer and is referred to as the “unlocking enzyme” since it will unlock the cyanide and benzaldahyde at the site of cancerous cells and tumors.
-When glucose delivers the B-17 molecules to the cancerous cells, they are unable to neutralize the cyanide since they lack the rhodanese enzyme.
-Instead, the cyanide and benzaldahyde are released at the site of cancer allowing them to target the cancer cells directly.
-Please watch the video that is linked below for a complete explanation of this therapy.
+In contrast, Beta-Glucosidase is found only at the site of cancer and is referred to as the “unlocking enzyme” since it unlocks the cyanide and benzaldahyde where cancerous cells and tumors are present.
+When glucose delivers the B-17 molecules to the cancerous cells, they are unable to neutralize the cyanide since they lack the rhodanese enzyme, so instead, the cyanide and benzaldahyde are released at the site of cancer allowing them to target the cancer cells directly.
+Please watch the video that is linked below for a more complete explanation of this therapy.